abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `threads = "16"`

+> [!WARNING]
-_**Additional Usage Notes:**_ Increasing the threads beyond the default will lead to increased system utilisation and local TCP port use, which may lead to unpredictable behaviour and/or application stability issues.
+> Increasing the threads beyond the default will lead to increased system utilisation and local TCP port use, which may lead to unpredictable behaviour and/or may lead application stability issues.

 ### upload_only
 _**Description:**_ This setting forces the client to only upload data to Microsoft OneDrive and replicate the locate state online.
 By default, this will also remove content online, that has been removed locally.